mysociety/la_distance/readme.md

 This repository contains Jupyter notebooks exploring the 'distance' between local authority on either generic or emissions specific features of local authorities.

-The goal is to explore and develop methods for drawing connections between 'similar' authorities so
+The goal is to explore and develop methods for drawing connections between 'similar' authorities to improve learning between authorities with similar problems.

 This is produced as part of [mySociety's Climate progrmame](https://www.mysociety.org/climate/).